rbolog/rbolog/README.md

 I 😍 OpenSource in general, Linux, Rust, distributed architectures and open architectures.

-At the time of writing, I am using Manjaro & Arch Linux, I am exploring Dfinity, Holochain, Flutter, ...
+At the time of writing, I am using Manjaro & Arch Linux, I am exploring Dfinity, Holochain, React, IPFS, ...

 I also have some projects under https://bitbucket.org/kurdy/